Amazon pushes suppliers for cuts ahead of Supreme Court tariff ruling, FT reports

 Amazon did not immediately respond to a Reuters request for comment.

+The world's largest e-commerce platform had accelerated talks with some suppliers by several weeks and in individual cases had sought to impose a January 1 deadline, the report added.

+Last year, Amazon agreed to raise the price it paid to some suppliers for tariffed goods in return for them guaranteeing minimum margins.
+The company sells goods directly and hosts third-party retailers, who account for more than 60 per cent of sales on its platform, FT said.

-Last week, the U.S. Supreme Court had said it would issue its next rulings on January 14 as several major cases remain pending, including the legality of Trump's sweeping global tariffs.
+The U.S. Supreme Court said last week it would issue its next rulings on January 14 as several major cases remain pending, including the legality of Trump's sweeping global tariffs.

+The administration faces the possibility of having to refund nearly $150 billion paid in tariffs to importers if the court declares that the sweeping duties Trump has imposed under the International Emergency Economic Powers Act are illegal.